ZapZapGo/lightshow.js/README.md

 * Overlay the whole document or a specific element.
 * No external CSS file needed.
 But still easy to style.
 * Auto adjusts itself on window resize.
 Possible to manually adjust element (e.g. during animation, see: readapt).
+* Positioning.
+Position the content relative to the overlay according to directions (e.g. top center, middle center, bottom left, a.s.o.).
 * Effects.
 Use standard JQuery effects (toggle, fade, slide) or use your own.
 * Hover activation.
 Show/hide overlay on element hover.
 * Callbacks.
 Hook in when events occur.
 * Close overlay using escape key.

-### Planned

-* Positioning.
-Position the content relative to the overlay according to directions (e.g. top center, middle center, bottom left, a.s.o.).

 ## Usage